 Baerga led off the ninth by lacing a single into leftfield, which was immediately followed by Wells throwing a wild pitch, moving Carlos to second.
 With the winning run at second and a base open, Anderson elected not to pitch to one of the American League’s best hitters, Albert Belle, and intentionally walked him to get to Murray.
 “Steady Eddie” tapped a slow grounder to the shortstop, Alan Trammell, who was able to flip the ball to Whitaker and retire Belle, but the relay was too late to get Murray at first.

 With runners at the corners and only one out, Anderson made a smart, but unconventional move.
 Sparky elected to intentionally walk the bases loaded with second base open in order to pitch to Tribe designated hitter Dave Winfield rather than the youngster Manny Ramirez.
 It was tough to argue with the veteran Anderson, as Ramirez was one of the game’s brightest young stars and Winfield was in the twilight of his Hall of Fame career.
-With another hot young star on deck in Thome, Winfield made Anderson’s decision look like a thing of genius when he bounced into a very unusual 5-2-4 double play and the Tribe’s rally was dead.
+With another hot young star on deck in Thome, Winfield made Anderson’s decision look like a thing of genius when he lined a drive off of Fryman’s glove at third that started a very unusual 5-2-4 double play and the Tribe’s rally was dead.

 With the game now headed to extra innings, Plunk stayed in the game and was dominant.
 After setting down the Tigers in order in the ninth, Eric struck out Bobby Higginson looking to lead off the 10th.
 He then K’ed Bautista by getting him to swing and miss at a 2-2 pitch, and followed that by freezing Flaherty to end the inning.
 Plunk had struck out the side and given the Indians another chance to win the game, this time in the bottom of the 10th.